Zongid/MachineLearningSpecialization2023/Course2/AdvancedLearningAlgorithms.md

 ![](./images/Pasted%20image%2020230920181502.png)

-Price, shipping cost, maketing, material$\Rightarrow$affordability, awareness and percived quality$\Rightarrow$probability of being a top seller
+Price, shipping cost, maketing, material $\Rightarrow$ affordability, awareness and percived quality $\Rightarrow$ probability of being a top seller

 ***activations***: the degree that the biological neuron is sending a high output or sending many electrical impulses to other neurons to the downstream from it.